HAKarlsson/KongligSK/README.md

 *Projected completion date 2025.*

-## Target Hardware
-KongligSK targets single core RISC-V (RV32IMAC or RV64IMAC) implementations with only machine mode and user mode (i.e., no MMU or supervisor mode).
-We believe KongligSK will be suitable for secure coprocessors, embedded applications with safety and security requirements, and perhaps networking equipment.

 ## Kernel goals

-Here we have the kernel's design goals.

-- A separation kernel should be completely verified.
+- **Formal Verification.** A separation kernel should be completely verified.
 We consider two approaches to the verification.

     - We formally verify the C code with respect to a formal model of the kernel and the RISC-V specification.
 This allows us to compile the kernel with formally verified compiler [CompCert](https://github.com/AbsInt/CompCert), and get a fully formally verified kernel.

     - We formally verify the kernel binary using [HolBA](https://github.com/kth-step/HolBA), allowing us to use any compiler and thus get better optimization.

-- Security
-A separation kernel secures processes with spatial and temporal isolation.
+- **Security.** A separation kernel should secures processes with spatial and temporal isolation.

-- Performance
-Fast context switches and IPC calls are essential for a separation kernel.
+- **Performance.** Fast context switches and IPC calls are essential for a separation kernel.

-- Size
-A small footprint is essential for both performance and embedded systems.
+- **Small footprint.** A small footprint is important for most embedded systems.

-- Extensible
-RISC-V has a lot of extensions (official and custom), so the kernel should be comfortably extensible.
+- **Extensible.** RISC-V has a lot of extensions (official and custom), these extension can invalidate the kernel verification.
+We want to synthesize kernel code that extends the kernel functionality and verification.

-- Real-time properties
-RT properties makes the kernel suitable for some RT applications.
+- **Real-time properties.** RT properties makes the kernel suitable for some RT applications.
+Exact properties TBD.

 ## API
 TBD.